aleameliach/aleameliach/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-<font size=”2”>Having a curious and restless mind made me take the path of coding.
-I’m now a **Junior Front-End Developer👩🏻‍💻** with avid experience in social media and a passion for design and color.
-I've just finished an intense coding bootcamp and I'm looking for new projects and a job within this new path.

-- 🥳 I’ve graduated for Adalab's Web Development Bootcamp.
+<font size=”2”>With a curious and restless mind, I ventured into coding and have since evolved into a Front-End Developer👩🏻‍💻.
+I bring 2 years of hands-on experience working with Angular, complemented by projects involving ECharts for data visualization and WebRTC for videoconferencing applications.
+My background also includes a strong interest in design and color, which informs my approach to creating intuitive and visually appealing interfaces.

 - 🔭 I’m working on an app that matches you with a rescue pup🐶 or kitten🐱
 - I work at NaevaTec as a front-end developer.
-- 🌱 I’m currently improving my Angular skills.
+- 🌱 I’m currently improving my testing skills.
 - 📫 How to reach me:  [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aleameliach) [![Gmail Badge](https://img.shields.io/badge/-Gmail-white?style=flat&logo=Gmail&logoColor=red)](mailto:ale.ameliach@gmail.com)
 - ⚡️ Fun fact: I speak Spanish, English and French 🇪🇸🇬🇧🇫🇷
   </font>